Block averages

 -------------------------------------------------------------------

-The last command will produce a plot similar to the following, in which the histogram of values is shown side by side with the gaussian function that corresponds to the observed standard deviation and mean.
+The following command will produce a plot similar to the following, in which the histogram of values is shown side by side with the gaussian function that corresponds to the observed standard deviation and mean.

 The optimal block size should be that for which the distribution is closer to a gaussian.